File System

 For detailed information on file system scanning using the Fortanix On-premises Scanner, refer to the following:

-The following are the key properties of the File System Scanner Agent:
+The following are the key properties of the File System Scanner Agent (Windows) or File System and Network Scanner Agent (Linux):

-• Extracts only metadata and never accesses or transfers raw cryptographic material such as private keys.
+• Extracts only metadata and does not access or transfer raw cryptographic material (for example, private keys).

-• Ensures that no files are uploaded, keeping all data strictly within the on-premises environment.
+• Ensures no files are uploaded, keeping all data strictly within the on-premises environment.

-• Runs as a lightweight process without requiring long-running services or external dependencies such as OpenSSL.
+• Runs as a lightweight process without requiring long-running services or external dependencies (for example, OpenSSL).

 • Supports file system and network throttling to manage CPU, I/O, and network usage without impacting normal system operations.